MuonMC/muon-mappings/CONVENTIONS.md

 ### Packages

-Since enigma format does not support `package-info.java` file creation, Quilt Mappings keeps these files in `src/packageDocs/java` to supply javadocs for packages.
-Their only purpose is to host Javadoc for Quilt Mappings packages, which are currently not exported to mappings, and their Javadocs should follow the conventions just like enigma-based Javadocs.
+Since enigma format does not support `package-info.java` file creation, Muon Mappings keeps these files in `src/packageDocs/java` to supply javadocs for packages.
+Their only purpose is to host Javadoc for Muon Mappings packages, which are currently not exported to mappings, and their Javadocs should follow the conventions just like enigma-based Javadocs.

 ### Tooling

-Quilt-hosted Javadocs are generated using [JDK 21 Standard Doclet](https://docs.oracle.com/en/java/javase/21/docs/specs/javadoc/doc-comment-spec.html) and can use any feature it supports.
+Muon-hosted Javadocs are generated using [JDK 21 Standard Doclet](https://docs.oracle.com/en/java/javase/21/docs/specs/javadoc/doc-comment-spec.html) and can use any feature it supports.
 For example, it has a [list of supported tags](https://docs.oracle.com/en/java/javase/21/docs/specs/javadoc/doc-comment-spec.html#where-tags-can-be-used).
 You can personally build the documentation with a newer Java version.
 See [the 'Checking Javadoc' section](#checking-javadoc) for how to build the documentation locally.

 ### Custom tags

 A few additional block tags are supported:

  - `@apiNote`: API Notes.
 A few comments for users of the documented API.
  - `@implSpec`: Implementation Specification.
-Tells how this method is implemented; usually avoided as Quilt Mappings doesn't define implementations.
+Tells how this method is implemented; usually avoided as Muon Mappings doesn't define implementations.
  - `@implNote`: Implementation Notes.
 A few comments on the implementation.

 Feel free to use these tags and write under these sections.